woa-vayu/POCOX3Pro-Guides/guide/troubleshooting-en.md

 ## Charging in Windows does not work
 > [!WARNING]
 > Do not use a powered USB hub with host mode enabled, this can potentially break your device.
-If you use a powered USB hub, please use the [disable USB host mode guide].
+If you use a powered USB hub, please use the [disable USB host mode guide](https://github.com/woa-vayu/Port-Windows-11-POCO-X3-Pro/blob/main/guide/postinstall-en.md#disabling-usb-host-mode).

 > Charging in Windows only works on specific cables, regardless of whether USB host mode is on or off.